nevissecurity/nevis-mobile-authentication-sdk-example-app-react/README.md

 Please note that the example app only demonstrates a subset of the SDK features.
 The main purpose is to demonstrate how the SDK can be used and not to cover all supported scenarios and use cases.

 > [!NOTE]
-> QR code scanning in the Example Application is only available for the Old Architecture at the moment as we have not found any open source library that supports both.
-If you want to support this feature for the New Architecture, you can find alternatives that support it.
+> QR code scanning in the example application is only available for the old architecture at the moment as we have not found any open source library that supports both old and new architecture.
+If you want to implement QR code scanning for the new architecture, evaluate plugin alternatives which support it.

 ## Getting Started

-Before you can actually start compiling and using the example applications please ensure you have the following ready:
+Before you can actually start compiling and using the example application please ensure you have the following ready:

 * An [Authentication Cloud](https://docs.nevis.net/authcloud/) instance provided by Nevis.
 * An [access key](https://docs.nevis.net/authcloud/access-app/access-key) to use with the Authentication Cloud.